iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

 Then this problem is convex!
 It has a unique solution.
-Before solving it, but the formula can be simplified by using vectors and matrices for the data:
+Before solving it, the formula can be simplified by using vectors and matrices for the data:

 <p>
 \begin{equation}